balajis/twitter-export/README.md

-# Exodus
+# A $7850 BTC Bounty for an open source tool to export your Twitter followers

-People have crowdfunded a [$5000+ bounty][bounty] for an open source tool that helps influencers export their followers from Twitter to [Substack][], [Ghost][], [Locals][], or other user-controlled platforms.
+People have crowdfunded a [$7850+ bounty](#bounty-commits) for an open source tool that helps influencers export their followers from Twitter to [Substack][], [Ghost][], [Locals][], or other user-controlled platforms.

-Read on for the problem description and possible solutions.
-Submit your example code [here][issue].
+ - Read on for the problem description and possible solutions.
+ - Submit your bounty entry [here][issue].

 Because this is desired by many people, a good solution to this bounty could become a product or even a startup.
 You'd want to first get it to work robustly for Twitter influencers, probably via white glove service for the first 100 or so accounts.
 And then make it work for other social platforms.
-Companies like [Buffer][] have done surprisingly well with similar seemingly simple products.
+Companies like [Buffer][] have done surprisingly well ($20M+ ARR!) with similar seemingly simple products that fill a hole in the social networking landscape.

 # Problem: exporting followers from Twitter